Skip to Content

 Try to get here before noon or after 1:00.
 At lunch hour it’s packed with nearby workers.
 You can even take a guided tour of Spitalfields market and nearby Brick Lane, London’s culinary melting pot.

-beltane & pop is a food truck on london's south bank that sells mulled-wine, hot whiskey and warm cider in the winter.
+Beltane & pop is a food truck on london's south bank that sells mulled-wine, hot whiskey and warm cider in the winter.

 The South Bank between Blackfriars and Westminster bridges has food stalls and trucks that vary by time of day and by season.
 We had a tendency to wander by after dinner and so went for the popular frozen yogurt, dispensed from a pink double decker bus, or made-to-order mini doughnuts with chocolate sauce.
 But there were plenty of savory options too, including Philippine and Mexican.